logo

 Imagine this: You're playing Xbox® with friends and the game is getting heated when suddenly your controller stops working.
 You try reconnecting it, but it can't find a signal or is randomly turning off and on.
 What do you do?

 Don't worry, at Asurion our experts help millions of customers resolve issues like this every day—on all their favorite devices.
-Here's their step-by-step guide on how to fix an Xbox controller that won't stay on so you can get back to crushing it at Call of Duty®.
+Here's their guide to fixing an Xbox controller that won't stay on so you can get back to crushing it in Call of Duty®.

 Why your Xbox controller keeps disconnecting or turning off

-There are many reasons why your Xbox controller may be having syncing or power problems.
-Here are some of the most common ones:
+There are many reasons your Xbox controller may be experiencing syncing or power issues.
+Here are some of the most common reasons for controller disconnections:

-• Your controller is too far away from the gaming console.
+• Controller positioning.
+Your controller is too far away from the gaming console.

-• There are too many devices connected to your gaming console.
+• Too many connected devices.
+There are too many controllers connected to your gaming console at once.

 How to fix an Xbox controller that won't stay on or remain connected